 The Connecticut Lottery Corporation operates primarily under Chapter 229a, Sections 12-800 through 12-834 of the General Statutes.
 Pursuant to Section 12-802 of those Statutes, it is a public instrumentality and political sub-division of the State.
-Also, pursuant to Chapter 12 of the General Statutes, the Lottery is classified as a quasi-public agency subject to various statutory requirements related to those agencies.
-As a quasi-public agency, the Corporation's financial information is included as an Enterprise Fund in the State of Connecticut's Comprehensive Annual Financial Report (CAFR) as a blended component unit of the State.
+Also, pursuant to Chapter 12 of the General Statutes, it is classified as a quasi-public agency subject to various statutory requirements related to those agencies.
+As a quasi-public agency, the Corporation's financial information is included as an Enterprise Fund in the State of Connecticut's Comprehensive Annual Financial Report (CAFR) and classified as a blended component unit of the State.

-Sections 12-800 through 12-834 of the General Statutes established the Connecticut Lottery Corporation to take over the operation of the Lottery from the Division of Special Revenue.
-The central purpose of the Corporation is to provide increased revenue to the State.
+As described within Sections 12-800 through 12-834 of the General Statutes, the Connecticut Lottery Corporation was established principally to take over the operation of the Lottery from the Division of Special Revenue.
+The purpose of the Corporation is to provide increased revenue to the State.
 As such, the Corporation was set up to operate and manage the Lottery in an "entrepreneurial and business-like manner" as a quasi-public agency.
-Such agencies, working in an environment relatively free from budgetary and other constraints, compared to traditional State agencies, can be more responsive to the marketplace.
+Such agencies, working in an environment relatively free from budgetary and other constraints compared to traditional State agencies, can be more responsive to the marketplace.

 By law, the Connecticut Lottery Corporation is not allowed to sell the Lottery or to modify lottery games that would violate any agreement the State has with the Mashantucket Pequots, the Mohegans, or any other Federally recognized Native American Tribe.
-Also, Section 12-818 of the General Statutes requires the Corporation to make an annual transfer of \$1,200,000 for the fiscal year ended June 30, 2001, and for each fiscal year thereafter, from lottery sales to the chronic gamblers treatment and rehabilitation program account created pursuant to Section 17a-713 of the General Statutes.
+Also, Section 12-818 of the General Statutes requires the Corporation to annually transfer \$1,200,000 to the chronic gamblers treatment and rehabilitation program account for each of the fiscal years ended June 30, 2001, through June 30, 2006, and requires an annual transfer of \$1,500,000 to this account for the fiscal year ended June 30, 2007, and for each fiscal year thereafter.
+Furthermore, Section 53 of Public Act 05-251, effective July 1, 2005, required the Corporation to transfer an additional one-time payment of \$300,000 to the chronic gamblers treatment and rehabilitation program account for the fiscal year ended June 30, 2006, as well as a one-time payment of \$200,000 to the Department of Education for gambling awareness education.

-The Lottery provides two categories of game products: instant "scratch" tickets and computer-based, on-line games.
+The Lottery provides two categories of game products: online games and instant "scratch" tickets.
 During the audited period, the Corporation offered the following games within the two categories.